 Bespoke.
 Private.
 Rejuvenating.
-Boutique hotels have been gaining popularity over the years, gradually trumping cookie-cutter hotel experiences to become the choice of stay, be it your annual vacation or a fun, short getaway.
+Boutique hotels have been gaining popularity over the years, gradually trumping cookie-cutter hotel experiences to become the choice of stay, be it your annual vacation or a fun weekend getaway.
 With curated experiences, limited number of rooms, enchanting design and views, and exclusivity at its heart, it’s no secret why these properties are all the rage.
-We pick five of the best boutique hotels across India that will perch you in the lap of luxury.
+We pick 5 best boutique hotels across India that will perch you in the lap of luxury.

-Located on the pretty-as-a-picture Havelock island, Jalakara takes you away from the noise of modern life, and enables you to find joy in the lap of nature.
-With only three rooms, three suites, and one villa, and no WiFi or televisions, they take their digital detox seriously.
-Lose yourself in their infinity pool and spa, engage in the board and lawn games, yoga and cooking classes, bird-watching, the cinema library, and stargazing (not to be missed, they claim).
-One of the few places to have an alcohol license in the strictly controlled Andamans, they have a restricted menu of beers, wines, spirits, and cocktails, though they are happy for you to get your alcohol along.
+Located on the pretty-as-a-picture Havelock island, Jalakara takes you away from the noise of modern life, enabling you to find joy in the lap of nature.
+With only three rooms, three suites, one villa, and no WiFi or televisions, they take their digital detox seriously.
+Lose yourself in their infinity pool and spa, engage in the board and lawn games, yoga and cooking classes, bird-watching, cinema library, and stargazing (not to be missed, they claim).
+One of the few places to have alcohol license in the strictly controlled Andaman, they have a restricted menu of beers, wines, spirits, and cocktails, though they are happy for you to get your alcohol along.

 Top Billing: A digital detox that’s true to its name.